phpvms/docs/docs/installation/download.md

 ```

 As long as you named the folder `phpvms`, the `index.php` will autodetect the
-location of the phpVMS folder.
+location of the phpvms folder.

 :::note